The purpose of this scheme is to reduce the risk of flooding from the River Garnock to the towns of Kilbirnie, Glengarnock and Dalry.

 - Construction of a dam and water retention basin, on the line of the River Garnock, just north of Kilbirnie.

 - Minor works in the Paddockholm area of Kilbirnie, on the Powgree Burn in Glengarnock and adjacent to the DSM plant in Dalry.

 - A flood wall and other measures around the Mill Park residential estate in Dalry.

-It is currently estimated that there will be a further public consultation on the detailed design in Summer 2019 with construction commencing in Summer 2020.
+It is currently estimated that there will be a further public consultation on the detailed design in Autumn 2019 with construction commencing in Summer 2020.

 This scheme is included in the Ayrshire Flood Risk Management Strategy and Local Flood Risk Management Plan as a flood management action.
 For this reason it has been awarded 80% Scottish Government funding through the national prioritisation process.